11ty/eleventy/README.md

 * [Pug (`.pug`)](/docs/engines/pug.md) (formerly known as Jade)
 * [JavaScript Template Literals (`.jstl`)](/docs/engines/jstl.md) (\`strings with backticks\`)

-**New**: Use the above links to learn more about each type and how they work in Eleventy.

 ## Table of Contents

 * [Getting Started](#getting-started)